 MENTi – the AIWG’s mentoring programme

-The AIWG’s mentoring programme MENTi aims to help junior researchers in Islamic-Theological Studies as well as involved individuals in Muslim civil society to continue developing their qualifications and potential and engage with society.
-MENTi seeks to reinforce social participation amongst people of Muslim belief, cultivate public debate on Islam and contribute to a natural attitude to dealing with religious plurality in German society.
+The AIWG’s mentoring programme MENTi aims to help junior researchers in Islamic-Theological Studies as well as committed individuals from Muslim civil society to continue developing their potential, pursue further qualifications, and to contribute to society.
+MENTi seeks to reinforce social participation amongst people of Muslim belief, cultivate public debate on Islam and contribute to a natural interaction when it comes to religious plurality in German society.

-MENTi is a member of the Verband Forum Mentoring e.
+MENTi is a member of the association Forum Mentoring e.
 V.

 The AIWG Roundtable is a platform for intensive, trusting interaction and for developing solutions to socially-relevant issues relating to Islam in Germany.
 At the one-day meetings, actors from Muslim civil society, including their religious communities, from Islamic-Theological Studies and from other areas are given the opportunity to discuss concrete issues and challenges of Muslim life in Germany with a view to finding solutions.